Italy Walking Tour - Discover Umbria

-Umbria – The Green Heart of Italy
+Umbria – The Green Heart of Italy.

 Known throughout the world as “The Green Heart of Italy’,

 The Umbria region is a fascinating mix of culture and cuisine, with picturesque landscapes, ancient woodlands, abbeys, monasteries, fertile valleys, stunning fortified hill top villages and high snow-capped mountains.
-If you love Italy, or have always wanted to experience the breath taking beauty of the country; its fine cuisine and culture; the joyful, easy going inhabitants – then this tour is for you.
+If you love Italy, or have always wanted to experience the breath taking beauty of the country; its fine cuisine and culture; the joyful, easy going inhabitants – this tour is for you.
 Some folk claim that Umbria is even more beautiful than Tuscany!